Stream aggregation can be configured via the following command-line flags:

 total_prometheus #

-generates output counter
+total_prometheus generates output

-by summing the input counters over the given interval
+by summing the input counters over the given interval.

 .

-is roughly equal to the following MetricsQL
+The results of total_prometheus is roughly equal to the following

 query: